learnk8s/learnk8s.io/src/troubleshooting/content.md

 It's essential to have a well defined mental model of how Kubernetes works before diving into debugging a broken deployment.

-Since there're three components in every deployment, you should debug all of them in order, starting from the bottom.
+Since there are three components in every deployment, you should debug all of them in order, starting from the bottom.

-1. You should make sure that your Pods are running then
+1. You should make sure that your Pods are running, then
 1. Focus on getting the Service to route traffic to the Pods and then
 1. Check that the Ingress is correctly configured